azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 Equifax's downfall can no longer be used to steal all of our data.
 We've also seen that it's difficult; both of these designs are objectively more complex than the one we started with, and require expertise in distributed systems and cryptography.
 That sort of talent is unfortunately rare.
+While this post focused on prevention, it's important to recognize that detection and incident response are critical components of a complete security strategy.

 If you want to explore more into these topics, I recommend reading up on `Kerberos`_ and `Macaroons`_ (XXX: more examples?).
 I hope that eventually we